 The UAE has chosen an advanced third-generation light water reactor (LWR), known as APR1400 to ensure safety at the highest levels.
-The APR1400 design is an advanced version of the Combustion Engineering (now Westinghouse) System 80+, a design certified by the United States Nuclear Regulatory Commission.
+The APR1400 design is an advanced version of the Combustion Engineering (now Westinghouse) System 80+; the System 80+ is a design certified by the United States Nuclear Regulatory Commission.
 On 27 December 2009, ENEC awarded a consortium led by Korean Electric Power Company (KEPCO) a contract to supply the UAE with four nuclear power reactors.
 The scope of the contract covers engineering, procurement, construction, fuel, and operations and maintenance support.

 In December 2010, ENEC submitted an application with FANR for a licence to construct the first two units of a nuclear facility at the proposed site of Barakah in the Western Region of Abu Dhabi.
-The application included a comprehensive Preliminary Safety Analysis Report (PSAR) based on the Shin-Kori Units 3 and 4 facility in Korea, for which the Korean authorities issued a construction permit in 2008, and which serves as the reference plant for the UAE.
+The application included a comprehensive Preliminary Safety Analysis Report (PSAR) based on the Shin-Kori Units 3 and 4 facility in Korea, for which the Korean authorities issued a construction permit in 2008, and which serves as the reference plant for the APR1400 units to be constructed in the UAE.
+In July 2012, FANR issued a Construction Licence (CL) for Barakah Units 1 and 2.
+The documentation to support the issuance of the CL for Barakah Units 1 and 2 was provided in the FANR "Safety Evaluation Report of an Application for a License to Construct Barakah Units 1 and 2", dated July 2012.